 Cons: What can still be improved?

-In spite of all its goodness, Power PDF does have a room for improvement and below are my findings as well as few suggestions for its future versions.
+Despite all its goodness, Power PDF has room for improvement, and below are my findings and a few suggestions for its future versions.

-While installing the trial version of Power PDF Advanced, I noticed its package comes as a self-extracting zip, which extracts the installation files and launches its installer automatically.
-While installing the app, its installer failed with a message telling failure while installing “VC Runtime 2015”.
+While installing the trial version of Power PDF Advanced, I noticed its package comes as a self-extracting zip, extracting the installation files and automatically launching its installer.
+While installing the app, its installer failed with a message saying failure while installing “VC Runtime 2015”.

-However, I was able to browse the installation files and install the 64-bit version myself without installing the failed runtime.
-I am not sure if it was required or if it failed for some issue on my system, but I expect the installer to provide error details and some possible solution as well.
-Also, if possible, it shall nevertheless install the app with a warning message about the failed runtime.
+However, I could browse the installation files and install the 64-bit version myself without installing the failed runtime.
+I am not sure if it was required or if it failed for some issue on my system, but I expect the installer to provide error details and some possible solutions as well.
+Also, if possible, it shall install the app with a warning message about the failed runtime.

-Moreover, its installer’s interface can be improved to make the whole installation experience a breeze for its users.
-I think people will love a refined installer with better look & feel, a clean installation window with advanced options hidden behind a button, and an interactive and intelligent installer engine.
+Its installer’s interface can be improved to make the whole installation experience a breeze for its users.
+I think people will love a refined installer with a better look & feel, a clean installation window with advanced options hidden behind a button, and an interactive and intelligent installer engine.

-At the time of writing, I found Nuance Power PDF Advanced opens every file in a new instance or window.
-Though it is not an issue until I open multiple files at once yet a tabbed interface will make me love it even more.
+When writing, I found Nuance Power PDF Advanced opens every file in a new instance or window.
+Though it is not an issue until I open multiple files at once yet, a tabbed interface will make me love it even more.
 However, it is my personal preference, and also, it is worth noting that Microsoft Office 2016 apps like Word and Excel do not have a tabbed interface as well.

-Though Power PDF has a beautiful interface (even if compared to Adobe Acrobat Pro DC) yet I find there is a room for improvement here and there.
+Though Power PDF has a beautiful interface (even if compared to Adobe Acrobat Pro DC), I find there is room for improvement here and there.
 Although these are not important enough to break your work process, I think you will appreciate these minor improvements in its interface.

-For example, while using Dragon Notes, I found it has no start or stop buttons; it merely starts recording when you click on it and stops recording when you press the close button.
-With start and stop buttons (and a pause, if you ask me), I can dictate at my will and even take a break in between if needed.
+For example, while using Dragon Notes, I found it has no start or stops buttons; it merely starts recording when you click on it and stops recording when you press the close button.
+With a start and stop button (and a pause, if you ask me), I can dictate at my will and even take a break in between if needed.

 I could not help but notice that I was not able to use keyboard shortcuts in its advanced editor.
 For example, in its advanced editor, I tried using Ctrl + B to make some text bold, and to my surprise, it did not work until I clicked the bold button from the ribbon toolbar.
-I found few shortcuts work in review mode (like shortcuts to find, show ruler, etc.) but none works in the advanced editor.
+I found a few shortcuts work in preview mode (like shortcuts to find, show ruler, etc.), but none works in the advanced editor.

 PDF from a web page

-Though Power PDF packs lots of options to create PDFs yet I miss a feature to generate a PDF from a web page, which is available in Adobe Acrobat Pro DC.
-I find this feature helps create offline versions of websites, which prove helpful in many cases, say if you are travelling with no or a shaky web connection.
+Though Power PDF packs lots of options to create PDFs, I miss a feature to generate a PDF from a web page, which is available in Adobe Acrobat Pro DC.
+I find this feature helps create offline versions of websites, which prove helpful in many cases, say if you are traveling with no or a shaky web connection.
 But I found it has a corresponding browser plugin that does almost the same task.